RetroShare/documentation/docs/tutorial/i2p-hidden-rs-node.md

 ##Hidden Service Setup
 ###I2P Installation
-This Guide requires to have Tor already installed on your System.
+This Guide requires to have I2P already installed on your System.
 If not, please refer to the offical [I2P Documentation](https://geti2p.net/en/docs) on how to install I2P.

 Download I2P for various operating systems: [I2P Download](https://geti2p.net/en/download)
+or [I2PD Installing](https://i2pd.readthedocs.io/en/latest/user-guide/install/).
+This second option is a non official / community edition.

 ###Outgoing I2P Proxy
 For this we have to create a “Local tunnel” in the I2P Router Console.
 If